ChasTechProjects/Ubuntu-ARM64-RPi/README.md

 They use the linux-raspi2 kernel instead of Raspbian's kernel.

-The following images will be available at some point:
+The following images are currently available:

 * Ubuntu MATE 18.04
 * Xubuntu 18.04

+The following images will also be available at some point:

 * Kubuntu 18.04
 * Ubuntu Studio 18.04